For Our Mother

 The caregivers are now our mom’s close friends.
 We have told them to provide our mom with the best life possible.
 Our goal is to have our mother enjoy the last years of her life by visiting the beach, going to the movies, walking around the park and most importantly ordering the Salmon on the menu every single time because she loves it.
 They are instructed to buy her almost anything she wants and give her the best care possible.
 We all are truly blessed to have such amazing new friends that love our mother.
 It wasn’t easy to find these special individuals but we thank God and feel we have the right team in place now.

-To this day, she still lives in her home in Laguna Hills, California to eliminate any confusion from new surroundings.
+We just recently moved our Mom into a Memory loss facility called Silverado in Newport Beach, California.
 Words cannot explain the pain on a daily basis when all we want to do is have a conversation with our mom and tell her about something great that happened in our life or say “I love you mom” and for her to reply back with “I love you”.
 There is nothing like a mothers love.

 Our mother would be so proud of us, not only because of the business and its success now, but because of us setting up a donation page for the Alzheimer’s Association with her name on it.
 Our company commits to make a monthly donation and give back to the community in hopes of someday finding a cure so that no more families have to deal with the struggles that we deal with every day.